jensjeflensje/jensjeflensje/README.md

 ## 🙃 About me
 I'm Jens, also known as jensjeflensje.
 I like programming stuff, mostly using Python.
 I live in The Netherlands, near Rotterdam.
-I'm 17 years old, so I'm still in school.
+I'm 17 years old.

 ## 🔭 I’m currently working on
 Secret projects 😏